 Jamberoo Mountain Road

 Jamberoo Mountain Road is very similar to Macquarie Pass.
 Unfortunately, this road suffered significant damage from a landslide and Kiama Council closed it off in June 2020.
 While some sections of the road have reopened, the stretch between Barren Grounds picnic ground turnoff and Misty Lane remains closed to all traffic.
 Make sure to check traffic conditions before making your plans.
 Macquarie Pass is a convenient detour, but it will add about 20 minutes to your trip.

 Tourist road connects Cambewarra Mountain Lookout with Berry Mountain, where it joins Kangaroo Valley Road for the rest of the journey to Berry.
 It is a wonderfully scenic road with views of lush green pastures and towering escarpment walls.
 If you are planning a trip to Berry, this is the most scenic way of getting there from Kangaroo Valley.

 Kangaroo Valley Wildlife

 With so many diverse habitats: rainforest, eucalypt, forest, pasture and riverine forest, Kangaroo Valley is home to a variety of Australian wildlife species.
 Some are easier to spot than others.
 Here are the four best locations for spotting different critters.

 Wombats at Bendeela Campground

 Bendeela campground and picnic area on the bank of Kangaroo River is the domain of wombats.
 As soon as the sun begins to sink below the horizon, the wombats emerge from their burrows to spend the night consuming huge quantities of grass.
-There are so many wombats at Bendeela, you won’t know where to look.
+There are so many wombats at Bendeela, that you won’t know where to look.

 If you stay around a little longer, you will also see Eastern grey kangaroos emerge on the grassy lawn to browse among the wombats.
 Not to mention cockatoos, kookaburras and a variety of other birds.

 Parrots at Cambewarra Mountain Lookout

 Cambewarra Lookout must be one of the most picturesque wildlife spotting locations in Kangaroo Valley.
-The restaurant at the lookout fill up bird feeders with seed and there are usually a few Crimson rosellas and Australian king parrots hanging around the feeders.
+The restaurant at the lookout keeps a bird feeder, and there are usually a few Crimson rosellas and Australian king parrots hanging around the feeders.
 They are such brilliantly coloured birds that they often steal the show from the equally brilliant views.

 Lyrebirds at Minnamurra Rainforest Centre